Browse tips

 Tips for using Vision Board

 - Move one image into one action.
 Write one action under the board or on Weekly.
-Clean desk can become 10-minute Friday reset.
+Clean desk can become 10-minute Friday tidy.
 Travel photo can become check dates.
 Study image can become one review block.

 - Choose one structure.
 Use season, life area, project, feeling, or current focus.
 If the board needs many themes, make separate copied boards or use small labeled zones.